Jarzon/SteamGroupBot/README.md

 ## Installation

-And install the dependencies with npm
+Install the dependencies with npm

     npm update

-Get the latest code using Git

-    git clone --depth 1 https://github.com/Jarzon/SteamGroupBot SteamGroupBot

 Then edit config.js to fit your needs.